Openhab-Nodes/website/content/en/developer/governance.md

 author = "David Graeff"
 weight = 100
 tags = []
-summary = "The guiding principles for openHAB X are the 'open source rules of engagement' including Transparency, Openness and Meritocracy."
+summary = "The guiding principles for OHX are the 'open source rules of engagement' including Transparency, Openness and Meritocracy."
 +++

 ## Principles

-The guiding principles for openHAB X are the "open source rules of engagement", which comprise:
+The guiding principles for OHX are the "open source rules of engagement", which comprise:

 - Transparency,
 - Openness,